 Overpass project to stop animals getting hit by cars in Yellowstone moves a step closer

-Two proposed wildlife overpasses in Yellowstone National Park, designed to minimize animal collisions, are moving forward after receiving funding government funding.
+Two proposed wildlife overpasses in National Park, designed to minimize animal collisions, are moving forward after receiving funding government funding.

 In the works for four years already, the overpasses would provide a safe way for animals to cross over a highway near Yellowstone’s Dome Mountain, an area of frequent animal collisions.
 Between 2012 and 2021, there were 74 reported instances of wildlife being hit by vehicles and 149 animal carcasses found in the five mile stretch between Livingstone and Gardiner, where the proposed overpasses would be.

 Surrounded by public land and forests, the five mile stretch is a common spot for animal crossings, and with lots of crossings come lots of collisions.
-In the past decade, elk, deer and even a grizzly bear have been killed, with 50% of all crashes there involving an animal.
+In the past decade, elk, deer and even a have been killed, with 50% of all crashes there involving an animal.
 Supporters hope that the two new overpasses will all but eliminate these accidents.

 “When successfully implemented, wildlife crossing structures and the fencing that accompanies them can reduce wildlife-vehicle collisions by more than 90 percent,” conservationist Blakeley Adkins, told Newsweek.
 “They keep wildlife alive, their migratory pathways viable, and our families safe.”